hidekatsu-izuno/nuxt-history-state/README.md

     // set options (see below section)
     historyState: {
-        reloadable: false // or true
+        reloadable: false, // or true
+        overrideDefaultScrollBehavior: true // or false
     }
 }
 ```